Huawei Watch GT Runner review: Help, my running watch won't stop talking!

 I'm in a bit of a conundrum with rating the Huawei Watch GT Runner.
 I gave five stars to the Huawei Watch GT 3 in my review and the Watch GT Runner should be the sportier version of that watch so naturally, I should also rate this one five stars, right?

 The truth is, I actually enjoyed using the Watch GT 3 more than the Watch GT Runner.
-It has most of the features of the Watch GT Runner (even the AI Running Coach) but packages it in a more premium watch body.
+The Watch GT 3 has most of the features of the Watch GT Runner (even the AI Running Coach) but packages it in a more premium watch body.
 Sure, it's a bit heavier but at least it looks cool and can also be worn as an everyday watch if that's what you want.

 The Huawei Watch GT Runner isn't a bad watch either, don't get me wrong.
 And you can also wear it whenever you want it.
 It's lightweight, has a big, bright screen and offers plenty of useful features for those who are new to running.
 Not to mention, many runners prefer lightweight running watches and the Watch GT Runner is certainly not heavy.